Route 2 (external) ID checks

-Documents Required – Route One, Two or Three
+DBS ID Route One, Two or Three

-For Basic disclosures, one document from Group 1 or 2a and one further document from any group are required.
+For basic disclosures, one document from Group 1 or 2a and one further document from any group are required.
 Documents must show current name and current address.

-For Standard and Enhanced disclosures the rules are as follows:
+For standard and enhanced disclosures the rules are as follows: